Northern Isles: Prehistory

 There are numerous important prehistoric remains in Orkney, especially from the Neolithic period.
-Four of these remains comprise the Heart of Neolithic Orkney UNESCO World Heritage Site (designated as such in 1999).
+Four of these remains compose the Heart of Neolithic Orkney UNESCO World Heritage Site (designated as such in 1999).
 They are: Skara Brae; Maes Howe; the Stones of Stenness; and the Ring of Brodgar.
 The Knap of Howar Neolithic farmstead on the island of Papa Westray is probably the oldest preserved house in northern Europe.
 This structure was inhabited for 900 years, beginning around 3700 BC, but it had evidently been built on the site of an even older settlement.
 The Shetland Islands are also extremely rich in physical remains from prehistoric eras: They contain a total of over 5,000 archaeological sites.
 On the island of Fetlar, there is a dividing wall, dating from the Neolithic period, that at one time extended for 4 km across the island.
 It is known as Funzie Girt.
 But it is the Iron Age that has provided the most outstanding archaeology in Shetland.
 Numerous brochs were erected during that period.
 The finest preserved example of these distinctive round towers is the Broch of Mousa.
 In 2011, a site known as "the Crucible of Iron Age Shetland", which includes the Broch of Mousa, Old Scatness and Jarlshof, joined the UK's "Tentative List" of World Heritage Sites.

 History, culture and politics

 Pictish times

-The culture that built the brochs is unknown, but by the late Iron Age the Northern Isles had become part of the Pictish kingdom.
+The culture that built the brochs is unknown, but by the late Iron Age, the Northern Isles had become part of the Pictish kingdom.
 The most common archaeological relics from that period are symbol stones.
 One of the best examples of these stones is on the Brough of Birsay: It depicts three warriors with spears and sword scabbards, as well as characteristic Pictish symbols.
 In 1958, a trove of silver metalwork, known as the St Ninian's Isle Treasure, was discovered.
 The silver bowls, jewellery and other pieces it contains are believed to date from around 800 AD.
 According to O'Dell (1959), "The treasure is the best survival of Scottish silver metalwork from the period ....
 [T]he brooches show a variety of typical Pictish forms, with both animal-head and lobed geometrical forms of terminal".

 Christianity probably arrived in Orkney in the 6th century, and organised church authority emerged in the 8th century.
 An Ogham–inscribed artefact known as the Buckquoy spindle-whorl was found at a Pictish site on Birsay.
 There has been controversy about its origin and meaning, but it is now generally considered to be of Irish Christian origin.
+From the late sixth to the late eighth century, the Papar, monks from Ireland and Scotland, established eremitic communities in the Northern Isles.
+They brought with them improved manuring practices that enriched and deepened local soils to support the cultivation of barley and oats.